SEEDS: Exponential SDE Solvers for Fast High-Quality Sampling from Diffusion Models: Accelerating Optimal Quality Solvers for Diffusion SDEs

-The separation of the linear and nonlinear components is achieved by this formulation.
-It differs from black-box SDE solvers in that it enables the exact calculation of the linear portion, thereby removing any approximation errors associated with it.
+where $\Phi_A (t, s) = \exp \left( \int^t_s A (\tau) \mathd \tau \right)$ is called the transition matrix associated with $A (t)$.
+The separation of the linear and nonlinear components is achieved by this formulation and also appears in \cite{dpm-solver,lu2022dpm, zhang2022gddim}.
+It differs from black-box SDE solvers as it enables the exact calculation of the linear portion, thereby removing any approximation errors associated with it.
 However, the integration of the nonlinear portion remains complex due to the interaction of the new coefficient ${\Phi_A (t, \tau) b (\tau)}$ and the intricate neural network, making it challenging to approximate.

 \paragraph{Exponentially weighted integrals.} Due to the regularity conditions usually imposed on the drift and diffusion coefficients of \eqref{diff1}, one can make several choices of change-of-variables on the integral components in \eqref{eq:NSDE} in order to simplify it.
-Our second key insight is that there is a specific choice of change of variables allowing the analytic computation of the It{\^o}-Taylor coefficients of $\tmcolor{orange}{F_{\theta} (\mathbf{x}_{\tau}, \tau)}$ with respect to $\tau$, and based at $s$ that will be used for crafting the SEEDS solvers.
+Our second key insight is that there is a specific choice of change of variables allowing the analytic computation of the It{\^o}-Taylor coefficients of $\tmcolor{orange}{F_{\theta} (\mathbf{x}_{\tau}, \tau)}$ with respect to $\tau$, and based at $s$ that will be used for crafting SEEDS.
 More specifically, this expansion reads

 where the residual $\mathcal{R}_n$ consists of deterministic iterated integrals of length greater than $n + 1$ and all iterated integrals with at least one stochastic component.
 As such, we obtain